JuliaCon/www.juliacon.org/2023/index.md

 ~~~

 \begin{box}{title="JuliaCon 2023", color="purple"}
 JuliaCon 2023 will be in-person at the Massachusetts Institute of Technology, Cambridge, MA.
+The [call for proposals](https://pretalx.com/juliacon2023/cfp) is now out.
+Please note the deadline for submitting proposals (18th December 2022).

 \end{box}